-Vitamin D, the sunshine vitamin, may be the most important “missing” vitamin for your brain and your mood.
+Vitamin D, the “sunshine” vitamin, may be the most important deficient vitamin for your brain and mood.

 If you spend most of your time indoors or live in the northern half of the US, vitamin D supplementation is a must.

 TIP!
 Take vitamin D along with a fish oil supplement.
-Researchers have discovered they work synergistically to optimize serotonin levels.
-(28)
+Researchers have discovered that they work synergistically to optimize serotonin levels.
+(25)

-Magnesium is a mineral essential in over 600 different metabolic functions, including nervous system regulation.
-(29)
+Magnesium is a mineral that’s essential in over 600 different metabolic functions, including nervous system regulation.
+(26)

-Magnesium deficiency is a widespread issue, with up to 75% of Americans being deficient.
-(33)
+Magnesium deficiency is a widespread issue with up to 75% of Americans being deficient.
+(30)

 It’s normally present in high concentrations in the brain where it assists many brain functions.